vivek075/Concepts/JavaBasics.md

 Java Virtual Machine (JVM): Including Java HotSpot Client and Server Virtual Machines.

 **JVM**, which stands out for java virtual machines.

 It is as follows:

 A specification where the working of Java Virtual Machine is specified.
 But implementation provider is independent to choose the algorithm.

 Its implementation has been provided by different vendors like Oracle, IBM, Amazon, RedHat and others.

-An implementation is a computer program that meets the requirements of the JVM specification.
-A Runtime instance of JVM is created, whenever we write a java command on the command prompt to run the java class JVM is responsible for executing the java program line by line, hence it is also known as an interpreter.
+A Runtime instance of JVM is created, whenever we write a java command on the command prompt to run the java class

+JVM is responsible for executing the java program line by line, hence it is also known as an interpreter.

 ---